EmbarkStudios/rust-ecosystem/README.md

 [![Embark logo](media/embark-logo-bg.jpg)](http://embark.games)

-High-level tracking and discussions about improving Rust and the Rust ecosystem for game development at [Embark](http://embark.games).
+High-level tracking and discussions about improving Rust and the Rust ecosystem for our game development use cases at [Embark](http://embark.games).

 Check out the __[Issues](https://github.com/EmbarkStudios/rust-ecosystem/issues)__ for active topics.

 ## Background

-TODO: Why we use Rust, what our hopes are with this.
-We belive this language and ecosystem is the future.
+When we started Embark we choose Rust as our primary language for the long term future we are building.
+We love the safety and robustness of the language, the ability to write high performance, safe, and (mostly) bug free code and then fearlessly refactor and change it without common lifetime/ownership, memory safety or race condition problems.

+That combined with the openness and collaborative nature of the quickly growing ecosystem of and around Rust with crates.io and the tens of thousands of open source crates with a best-in-class package system, [cargo](https://doc.rust-lang.org/cargo/), truly makes Rust [a language for the next 40 years](https://www.youtube.com/watch?v=A3AdN7U24iU).

+We believe that by openly sharing our work, issues, and ideas with the community, we'll create more opportunities for collaboration and discussion to bring us toward a great future for Rust and for the games industry in general.

+-- Johan Andersson ([`@repi`](http://twitter.com/repi)), CTO, Embark

 ## Open Source

-Open source Rust projects we've created and are using/maintaining:
+Open source Rust projects we've created so far and are actively using and maintaining:

 Name | Description | Crates.io
 --- | --- | ---